garrettjoecox/ari/README.md

 ##use

-`ai use [name]`
+`ari use [name]`

-The **use command creates a shortcut that allows you to not have to prefix your projects with the word project like so.. `ai project my-project [action]`
+The **use command creates a shortcut that allows you to not have to prefix your projects with the word project like so.. `ari project my-project [action]`

-After running `ai use project my-project`, all the project commands are now accessible by just typing `ai [action]`.
+After running `ari use project my-project`, all the project commands are now accessible by just typing `ari [action]`.

 ##delete

->alias = ai del
+>alias = ari del

 `ari del [project | plugin] [name]`